ticky/mojibaka/README.md

 Useful for determining broad emoji support

-### 🔬 `canDrawCharacter`

-Determines whether the supplied character is drawn (read: the center pixel is drawn) by the current browser.
-Useful for determining granular emoji support.

 ### 🔎 `detectVersion`

 Returns the maximum Unicode emoji version support was detected for, as a float.